-A service to be performed in a project
+Work package as a service to be provided in a project

 A work package defines a service that is to be performed in the course of a project on a defined date and with a planned effort.
 The term itself already indicates it: it is a package of work.
 Thus a work package can have an internal structure and be divided into smaller work steps.
 Since there is (or should always be) one responsible person per work package, the project management does not have to deal with all work steps, but can concentrate on larger planning units such as work packages or project phases.